kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(2\) You may require an individual to bring an adequate number of fully charged batteries onboard, based on the battery manufacturer's estimate of the hours of battery life while the device is in use and the information provided in the physician's statement, to power the device for not less than 150% of the expected maximum flight duration.

-\(3\) If an individual does not comply with the conditions for acceptance of a medical portable electronic device as outlined in this section, you may deny boarding to the individual in accordance with §382.19(c) and in that event you must provide a written explanation to the individual in accordance with §382.19(d).
+\(3\) If an individual does not comply with the conditions for acceptance of a medical portable electronic device as outlined in this section, you may deny boarding to the individual in accordance with [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.19   May carriers refuse to provide transportation on the basis of disability?|§382.19]](c) and in that event you must provide a written explanation to the individual in accordance with [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.19   May carriers refuse to provide transportation on the basis of disability?|§382.19]](d).

 \[Doc.
 No. FAA-2014-0554, 81 FR 33120, May 24, 2016\]